getbraincloud/examples-unity/README.md

 These projects are meant to be used as code examples and references.
 Feel free to use our code as an example for your own code!

 Note: These projects will not work outside of the box without proper set-up of a brainCloud app.
-Additionally, several projects also require you to set up a project on a platform back end, such as the Google Play console or Apple developer portal.
+Additionally, several projects also require you to set up a project on a platform back end, such as the Google Play console or Apple Developer portal.

 ---